0yazeed/Design-of-a-Robot-Motors-Robot-Eye-and-Efficient-Charger/controlling robot motors using L298N+/README.md

 ### Implementation Steps

- connect the Arduino and L298N ports as following:
+ Connect the Arduino and L298N ports as following:
 | Arduino  | L298N     |
 | ---      | ---       |
 | 13       | Enaple A  |